UBC-InfoVis/2021-436V-tutorials/1_D3_Tutorial/1_D3_Tutorial.md

 ```

 It is still a regular function, so it doesn't have to be a simple return statement.
-We can use if-statements, for-loops, and we can also access the index of the current element in our selection.
+We can use if-statements, for-loops, console message, and we can also access the index of the current element in our selection.

 ### HTML attributes and CSS properties